220175230/SMI205-Project/README.md

 The data set used for the project can be downloaded from this github page: https://github.com/tpaskhalis/ncomms_russia_us_2016 .
 This also contains the code used by the original authors.

 # Project Documentation
-This repository contains the four figures produced in this replication study:
+This repository contains this README file as well as the four figures produced in this replication study:
 - Figure 1.png
 - Figure 2.png
 - Figure 3.png